mikeerickson/gulp-phplint/README.md

 # gulp-phplint
-PHPLint plugin for gulp 3
+PHPLint plugin for Gulp

 ## Installation

-Install `phplint` service (installed globally)
+Install `phplint` service (globally)

 ```shell
 npm i -g phplint
 ```

-Install `gulp-phplint` as a development dependency to your project (plugin should be installed for each project)
+Install `gulp-phplint` as a development dependency to your project (for each project)

 ```shell
 npm i -S gulp-phplint